ima-hima/census-county-level-poverty-project/README.md

 #### Results

-1. The ten zipcodes with the highest levels of poverty are (n.b. several zip codes were listed as having either 100% or 0% poverty rates.
-I did not remove those zip codes.).
-The query and results are below.
+1. The query and results to find the ten zipcodes with the highest poverty are below. (n.b.
+Several zip codes were listed as having either 100% or 0% poverty rates.
+I did not remove those zip codes.)

 ```sql
 SELECT